 What does the future hold?

 On Malaria, Ali revealed that the use of mosquito nets is high in many parts of the continent.
-Young people, especially those up-to -five years of age are benefiting a lot from this.
+Young people, especially that up-to -five years of age are benefiting a lot from this.

 On the question of AIDS, Ali said that while there is a decline in transmissions, the continent still has a higher incidence of HIV/AIDS prevalence compared to other regions of the world.